Mike-Do/sign-language-recognition/README.md

 # Robust Sign Language Detection on WLASL

-## Abstract

 Vision-based sign language recognition aims to identify specific human hand gestures to convey information.
 For this project, we present and analyze a system that interprets American Sign Language (ASL) using a vocabulary set from the Word-Level American Sign Language (WLASL) video dataset, which contains more than 2,000 words and 21,000 videos performed by over 100 signers.

-Although the original paper that introduces this dataset trains a model on all 2,000 words/glosses, we trained a binary classifier with a maxi- mum of 12 videos per word, due to limited computational resources
+Due to limited computational resources, we devised a binary classifier with a maxi- mum of 12 videos per word.

 Running Instructions:
 1. `python video_downloader.py` to download the raw videos.
 The raw videos downloaded can be found under